0xB10C/transactionfee-info/frontend/content/charts/utxoset-size.md

 <!--more-->

-Note that this does not include OP_RETURN outputs.
+Note that OP_RETURN outputs are not part of the UTXO set.